+Date:

-Date: Dear Parent/Guardian of State and federal laws require all school districts in California to give a state test of English proficiency each year to every student identified as an English Learner.
-In California, the name of this test is the English Language Proficiency Assessments for California (ELPAC).
+Dear Parent/Guardian of

+State and federal laws require all school districts in California to give a state assessment of English proficiency each year to every student who is identified as an English Learner.
+The assessment is called "English Language Proficiency Assessments for California (ELPAC)."
 The results of the ELPAC help to measure how each student is progressing toward proficiency in English in the areas of listening, speaking, reading, and writing.

-Your child has been administered the ELPAC for this year, and we have received those scores.
-We reviewed your child's performance on this test and took into consideration the following criteria: an evaluation of your child's academic performance by the teacher; your child's English proficiency as measured by the SBAC and/or Star 360, assessments, and your opinion as the parents or guardians about your child's proficiency in English and readiness to be reclassified.
-Based on all of this data, your child qualifies for reclassification out of the program.
-We will reclassify your child as reclassified fluent English proficient (RFEP).
-We thank you for your input and involvement in this process and congratulate your family on this achievement.
-If you have questions about the ELPAC or this letter, you can ask your HST, or your questions can also be directed to me.
+Your child has been given the ELPAC for this year.
+Scores are in and based on your child's performance on this test, your child may be Reclassified as Fluent English Proficient (RFEP).
+In addition to the ELPAC scores, the criteria used to make this decision include:

+- an evaluation of your child's academic performance by the teacher, - your child's English proficiency as measured by Smarter Balanced Assessment (SBAC), Star 360, and/or iReady assessment - your opinion as the parent/guardian regarding your child's proficiency in English and readiness to be reclassified.

+You are invited to contact me at the number below for a phone conference, so that we may discuss and decide on your child's readiness and overall qualification for reclassification.
+Questions regarding the ELPAC or your child's results may be directed to me as well.

+We urge you to make this contact and hold this conference as soon as possible.
+Together we can make decisions that are in the best interest of your child.

 Sincerely,

-Jaimie Chapman jaimie.chapman@cottonwoodk12.org The Cottonwood School EL Coordinator Ph.
-(530) 587-1814
+English Learner Designee